mateuszniechwiej/Climbing-Buddy/README.md

 7. A clone of the project will now be created locally on your machine.

 ### Create a Virtual Environment(VSCode)
-__(You need to have instaled Python extensions and Python version 3 before taking following steps )__
+__(You need to have installed Python extensions and Python version 3 before taking following steps )__
 1. On the the local system create project folder e.g MS3
 2. In that folder use(for Windows) the command: `python -m venv venv`
 3. Select and activate an environment (To select a specific environment, use the `Python: Select Interpreter` command from the `Command Palette (Ctrl+Shift+P)`.